 Proposals and final changes to the monograph were made to require warnings for a number of potential side effects from analgesic medications including Reye’s syndrome, stomach upset from excessive intake, myocardial infarction (heart attack), alcohol warnings, liver and stomach bleeding, and stomach upset.

 The external analgesic monograph followed a similar timeline, starting in 1979.
 A tentative final monograph was introduced to the public in 1983, with some revisions along the way.

 As of now, the monograph divides analgesics by active ingredients for products and subdivides it by types of pain associated with muscle and joint pain, itch and rashes, cuts and scrapes, minor skin conditions, insect bites, genital pain and itching, and other common ailments that people would like to self-treat with topicals.

-Since the list is exhaustive, we’ll highlight the pharmaceuticals that we use, which include: menthol, camphor, colloidal oatmeal, lidocaine, allantoin, and salicylic acid —all naturally-derived except lidocaine, which we use with natural ingredients to help numb painful itching.
+Since the list is exhaustive, we’ll highlight the pharmaceuticals that we use, which include: menthol, camphor, and lidocaine —all naturally-derived except lidocaine, which we use with natural ingredients for consumers who are sensitive to counterirritants.